HMCreation1/deltaDemo/README.md

 # deltaDemo
-for learning git and github
+for learning git and github.